Fredericton Red Wings: COVID-19 pandemic

-The Coronavirus Pandemic

 The 2020-21 Season was in question for many months, but with the creation of the Atlantic Bubble in July, the League tentatively announced plans for a 52-game season.
 However, after creating and receiving approval for their Return to Play Plan, the MHL announced that the season would be played, beginning on October 30 instead of the 2nd, and would be a shortened 44-game season.
 The exhibition schedule was released on September 18, and included information on how fans would be able to attend games in person, with the official schedule being released on October 22.
 This schedule reduced the number of games to 40 and subdivided each division into two mini-divisions.
-This was done to help with Coronavirus concerns and to help maintain rivalries.
+This was done to help with coronavirus concerns and to help maintain rivalries.
 Fredericton was placed in mini-division #1 of the Eastlink North division, along with the Edmundston Blizzard and Grand Falls Rapids.
 As part of this realignment, each team in the division would play 16 games in their mini-division, 12 against the other mini-division in their division, and 12 against the opposite division, although these games were not to be played until the end of January.
 Fredericton began their pre-season on September 27 with a 6–2 win over the Amherst Ramblers.
 They began the season on October 30 with a 2–1 overtime loss to the Edmundston Blizzard.

-On November 26, the New Brunswick government announced they were pulling out of the Atlantic Bubble and, at the same time, they were moving Health Zone 3 (which includes Fredericton) back to the Orange Phase of COVID-19 Recovery.
+On November 26, the New Brunswick government announced they were pulling out of the Atlantic Bubble and, at the same time, they were moving Health Zone 3 (which includes Fredericton) back to the Orange Phase of COVID-19 recovery.
 This was done due to a surge in active cases in Fredericton and the rest of Health Zone 3.
 With Newfoundland and Labrador and Prince Edward Island having pulled out of the Atlantic Bubble three days earlier, the Bubble effectively ended.
 As a result of the return to the Orange phase for Fredericton, the Red Wings were required by the government to suspend play until the zone returned to the Yellow phase.
 Therefore, they announced the postponement of four games, from November 28 to December 10.
 Following the return to Yellow phase on December 7, they were able to play the game on December 10 as scheduled, only having to make up the other three games at a later date.
 On January 5, the New Brunswick government transitioned all zones back to the Orange recovery phase as 27 new cases were announced in one day (the highest total for one day in the province to that date).
 As such, all New Brunswick teams, including the Red Wings were forced to temporarily pause their season, until the province returned to Yellow phase.